 The mindset for the industrial age for education is to treat kids as a learning factory and just churn things into theirs.
 So the kids only know what they are taught and there is little or no room to build creativity in the kids.
 It is therefore sad to see that many schools, and the educational system as a whole still largely follows this pattern of education that does not bring the best out of the students.
 This system rather kills the creativity in the children, stiffens their curiosity and affects their overall growth.

 For a long time, education has been about teaching kids things that are already well-known and are in the past without really impacting them with anything that will help them to hold their ground in the future as they grow up and times continue to change.
-But that is changing now.
 The future of education is such that the kids will be empowered to thrive in their work and life, irrespective of future advancements in technology.

 Elon Musk once said: